-The Grant County Sheriff's Department auctions off many things.
+The Grant County Sheriff's Office auctions off many things.
 Auction items may include cars, boats, land, houses and other items.
 Please look at the list below for all current auction items.

 GRANT COUNTY SHERIFF’S FORECLOSURE SALES